DreamOfTheRedChamber/system-design-interviews/crawler.md

 // extract info using regular expressions
 ```

+#### A multi-threaded web crawler
+* How different threads work together
+    - sleep: Stop a random interval and come back to see whether the resource is available to use.
+    - condition variable: As soon as the resource is released by other threads, you could get it immediately.
+    - semaphore: Allowing multiple number of threads to occupy a resource simultaneously.
+Number of semaphore set to 1.
+* However, more threads doesn't necessarily mean more performance.
+The number of threads on a single machine is limited because:
+    - Context switch cost ( CPU number limitation )
+    - Thread number limitation
+        + TCP/IP limitation on number of threads
+    - Network bottleneck for single machine

 ### Initial implementation
 * Problem: At some point, consumer has consumed everything and producer is still sleeping.
 Consumer tries to consume more but since queue is empty, an IndexError is raised.